yuqli/vegetation/README.md

 ### Recommendations:

--[ ] USe geo-specific C++ libraries like GDAL : https://gdal.org/.
+- [ ] Use geo-specific C++ image libraries like GDAL : https://gdal.org/.
--[ ] Convert 16-bit .tiff to 16-bit .png in Python, or use other image processing softwares like Imagemagick.
+- [ ] Convert 16-bit .tiff to 16-bit .png in Python, or use other image processing softwares like Imagemagick.

 These two approaches have been used by people in the aforementioned questions to solve this I/O issue.